CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 ```

 We've also condensed our final command by nesting commands in it.
 Note the `^`
-array merge to pass the resulting array values of the `collection:map` function
+array merge to pass the resulting values in `objects` as individual arguments to
-each as arguments to `link_exe`.
+`link_exe`.

 ## Command consistency and reproducibility